thalhatou/keygenerator/README.md

 # keygenerate
-Simple but powerfull middleware to randomly generate api key and api password for your nodejs project
+Simple but powerfull middleware to randomly generate strings for  api key ,transction key  and api password for your nodejs  project

-simple Random string generator for your node.js project that you can used to generate api key and api password for your next project

 ## Installation